emustudio/emustudio.github.io/_documentation/user/_doc/brainduck/vt100-terminal.md

 ## Known limitations

-- DCS (Device Control String) and OSC (Operating System Command) sequences are parsed but have no effect.
+- DCS, OSC, SOS, PM, and APC string payloads are parsed or discarded but have no effect.
 - Bell (`BEL`) does not produce audible sound.
 - Truecolor and 256-color palette indices above 15 are not supported.
 - Shift Out / Shift In do not switch character sets.